john-forrest/aws-get-started-terraform/README.md

 The following modules support terraform (in that they would probably not be needed if were not using terraform as such).
 They are needed before the work proper, and must be "built" in the given order:
-- pizza-networking-remote-state - add S3 resources to allow the terraform state data for network modulesto be held in AWS, so removing the problems of local data accidentally being wiped.
+- 0a-pizza-networking-remote-state - add S3 resources to allow the terraform state data
+for network modulesto be held in AWS, so removing the problems of local data accidentally being wiped.
-- pizza-networking-config - add S3 bucket to allow some settings to be held centrally.
+- 0b-pizza-networking-config - add S3 bucket to allow some settings to be held centrally.
 Again for network/infrastructure.
-- pizza-app-remote-state - similar for pizza-networking-remote-state but for application related stuff.
+- 0c-pizza-app-remote-state - similar for pizza-networking-remote-state but for
+application related stuff.
+- 0d-pizza-app-config - configurations for application related stuff.

 Note: the distinction between intrastructure and applications can be a bit mute when it comes to things like security groups.
 Take taken here is that the vpc,